Front-End-Ninja/an-awesome-project/README.md

 In the project directory, you can run:

 ### before anything make sure to run `npm i -g nodemon`, `npm install -g yarn`
+## make sure to use Node version 14.0.0

 ### first step `yarn` in main directory
 ### second step `yarn` in client directory